 South Africa was the first African country to host the FIFA World Cup.
 There are stadiums all over the country, each built to reflect the culture of that specific area—one stadium near Kruger National Park looks like giraffes were poking their heads out of the top.

 When people hear the word “poaching,” many think immediately of elephants, but the real problem in South Africa is rhino poaching.
 As of October 2013, over 600 rhinos were poached just in Kruger National Park.
-It’s gotten so bad that the army is now doing surveillance drives around the park.
 One park that we went to specifically asked us not to tag the locations of rhinos on any pictures we post on social media outlets to avoid attracting poachers.
-If someone in the army sees a poacher coming, they are allowed to shoot them.

 South Africa is home to the highest commercial bungee jump in the world.
 We got to visit it and watch someone jump, it was a long way down!